 Dr. McCormick joined the group practice of Dr. James Hinkebein and Dr. Bruce Davis in 1990.
 He is a Clinical Professor of Pediatrics at the University of Louisville School of Medicine.
 Dr. McCormick was named Top Doc by his peers.

-He is affiliated with Norton/Kosair Children's Hospital, Baptist Hospital East, and Norton Women and Children's Hospital.
-He serves as Director of Pediatrics at Norton Women and Childrens Hospital.
-He is also on the executive committee at Kosair Childrens/NWC Hospital.
+He is affiliated with Norton Children's Hospital, Baptist Hospital East, and Norton Women and Children's Hospital.
+He serves as Administrative Director of Pediatrics at Norton Women and Children's Hospital.
+He is also on the executive committee at NWC Hospital.

 Dr. McCormick's bubbly personality and boisterous laugh are a treasure for all his patients and their parents.
 His goal is to give quality care and make his patient's visit as enjoyable and memorable as possible.
-Dr. McCormick is passionate about his wife, children and extended family.
-He is active in all his children's school and sports activities.
+Dr. McCormick is passionate about his wife, children, grandchildren and extended family.
+He also continues to serve as medical and life advisor at St. Xavier and St. Raphael, where his children attended.

 Dr. Nick was born and raised in Louisville, Kentucky.
 He and his wife are raising a son and three daughters.
 He graduated from St. Xavier High School on 1991.
 As a teenager he worked in his dad's pediatric practice as a Lab Tech and Nursing Assistant.
 He attended and graduated from the University of Dayton in Ohio with a BS in Biology in 1995.
 He graduated from the University of Louisville School of Medicine in 2002.
 He completed his internship and residency in Pediatrics at Kosair Children's Hospital University of Louisville.
 He was awarded the cardiology award from his residency at Kosair Children's Hospital.